 Fraud means lying or hiding information in order to get benefits.
 It also includes selling or trying to sell SNAP benefits or EBT cards.
 Buying or trying to buy tobacco products or alcohol with an EBT card is also fraud.

 If the county thinks you did this, they can file a criminal charge, and/or may hold an administrative disqualification hearing (ADH).
-An ADH is a hearing to decide if you committed civil fraud to get MFIP, DWP, Childcare, General Assistance (GA), Group Residential Housing (GRH), Minnesota Supplemental Aid (MSA), Medical Assistance, MinnesotaCare, SNAP (food support) and Emergency Assistance.
+An ADH is a hearing to decide if you committed civil fraud to get MFIP, DWP, Childcare, General Assistance (GA), Housing Support (used to be called Group Residential Housing), Minnesota Supplemental Aid (MSA), Medical Assistance, MinnesotaCare, SNAP (food support), Emergency Assistance (EA) and Emergency General Assistance (EGA).

 In an ADH, the county must show clear and convincing proof of fraud.
 This means they have to show that you did or said something on purpose to get something from the county that you should not have gotten.

 In most cases, you lose your benefits for 1 year for a first violation, 2 years for a second violation and permanently for a third violation.
 If you are disqualified from MFIP, you also lose SNAP.
 If the judge finds that you got SNAP benefits in more than one state at the same time, you can lose SNAP for 10 years.
 You can’t get jail time in an ADH, but anything you say or anything the county finds out in an ADH can be used against you if they file a criminal charge.

 The county may ask you to sign a form to waive the hearing.
 Call legal aid for advice before you sign!
 If you sign it, you give up your right to a hearing.
 You also lose your benefits even if you don’t admit to doing what the county says you did.
 If you sign the form, you may have up to 30 days to change your mind so contact legal aid if you have questions.